 Recurrence

-Specify a time interval for the periodic triggering of the scheduled task.
+Specify the time interval for periodically triggering the scheduled task.
 For example, you can trigger the task once daily.

-Repeat this step to create scheduled tasks that execute scale-out and scale-in rules.
+Repeat this step to create scheduled tasks for executing scale-out and scale-in rules.
 The following table describes the sample configurations used in this topic.

 Scheduled task